VictorMGCYT/POS-backend/README.md

 | subtotal        | DECIMAL(10,2) | quantity * unit_price (antes de descuentos si tuvieras). |
 | profit          | DECIMAL(10,2) | (unit_price - purchase_price) * quantity |

 ## Documentation

 Hello, this is the backend of a point of sale system developed with NestJS.
-The goal is to provide a complete solution for managing sales, inventory, and customers.
+The goal is to provide a complete solution for managing sales and inventory.
 The license of this project allows you to use it for free, either for personal or educational purposes.
 However, if you want to use it for commercial purposes, a commercial license is required.
 For more details, contact me personally at manuelvgc2233@gmail.com.
 For more information, check the LICENSE file in the repository.

 ### Index